-The UK government has prepared secondary legislation which will come into effect at the point of the UK’s departure from the EU.
+The UK Government has prepared secondary legislation which will come into effect at the point of the UK’s departure from the EU.
 This legislation creates a system that will protect recognition decisions already been made by professional bodies.
 As it allows applications for recognition which have been made before exit to be concluded under the same rules as far as possible, it will apply to existing EU Aptitude Test candidates.
-If you have any questions about this please contact Katie Wood or Ian Forsyth.
+If you have any questions about this please contact Katie Wood or Martyn Robinson.

 If you are a qualified solicitor in the EU you are eligible to apply for this route to requalify as a solicitor in Scotland.
 If you are qualified in England and Wales or Northern Ireland, you may qualify via the Intra-UK Transfer test.

 Before applying to enrol for the Aptitude Test for EU Qualified Lawyers, you must first be granted a certificate of eligibility.
 Various supporting documentation and fees are required, details of which can all be found in the application form.

 Once this has been granted, you are then eligible to enrol for the aptitude test for EU qualified lawyers.
 This is an 'open book' test and candidates are permitted to take into the examination hall any books or materials, including a candidate's own notes.

 There are four papers and these include:

 - Paper 1 - the law of property, trusts & succession, family law

 - Paper 2 - Scottish legal system, evidence and civil & criminal procedure